brittneyperez/Java_June2023/week_2-Java_OOP/Asgmt_10-BankAccount/README.md

 - `withdraw(double amountWithdrawed, String accountName)`: Withdraws the specified amount from the checking or savings account based on the provided account name.
 Checks for sufficient funds and updates the account balance.
 Subtracts the withdrawn amount from the `totalAmountOfMoney`.
 - `hasSufficientFunds(double amount, String accountName)`: Private method that checks if there are sufficient funds in the specified account for a withdrawal.
 - `checkBalance()`: Displays the total balance across all accounts formatted as a string.
+- `generateAccountNumber()`: This private method generates a random ten-digit account number for each `BankAccount` instance.

 Note: The `DecimalFormat` class is used to format the balance and amounts with two decimal places.